-- 4H clubs may be interested in your patterns.
-If you are unsure about how to make contact in your local area, the National 4H Council can help.
+- 4-H Sewing Clubs: These local clubs teach children to sew, and they may be interested in your patterns.
+If you're unsure about how to make contact with a group in your local area, the National 4-H Council can help.

-- Contact Sewing Organizations and Groups such as Sewing and Quilting Guilds.
-These organization would probably love the opportunity to sort through these treasures.
+- Sewing Organizations: Groups such as sewing and quilting guilds would probably love the opportunity to sort through your treasures.